How you should Be Spending your Time when you are Building your Business

 Now, there are many many things you will do in your business as it begins to build and take shape.
 This list is by any means a complete to-do list but I hope it gives you some idea of where to start spending your time and help you to create a plan and priorities for your business.

-If you're looking for some great education you can listen to the graced Business Podcast (yes, shameless plug for my own podcast!).
+If you're looking for some great education you can listen to the Built by graced (yes, shameless plug for my own podcast!).

 DID YOU FIND THIS ARTICLE HELPFUL?
 FOLLOW ME ON PINTEREST FOR MORE GREAT CONTENT!